N-acetyl-L-cysteine: benefits, dosage, contraindications

 ✪✪✪✪✪

-Preliminary evidence suggests a reduction of 31 to 45% in hair-pulling symptoms in people with trichotillomania when supplemented with 1,200 to 2,400 mg of N-acetylcysteine for 12 weeks.
-However, in children, taking N-acetylcysteine at doses up to 2400 mg per day for 12 weeks does not appear to improve hair-pulling compared to placebo.
+Preliminary evidence suggests a 31 to 45% reduction in hair-pulling symptoms in people with trichotillomania with supplementation of 1,200 to 2,400 mg of N-acetylcysteine for 12 weeks.
+However, in children, taking N-acetylcysteine at doses up to 2,400 mg per day for 12 weeks does not appear to improve hair-pulling compared with placebo.

 Posologie